The Peavey Rd/Highway 41 roundabout was built to accommodate a potential future expansion to a 4-lane highway.

-A roundabout was chosen because they have fewer opportunities for crashes compared to signalized stop sign controlled intersections.
-The shape of a roundabout eliminates high speed, right-angle, and head-on crashes.
+A roundabout was chosen because they have fewer opportunities for crashes compared to intersections with traffic lights or stop signs.
+The shape of a roundabout eliminates high-speed, right-angle, and head-on crashes.
 It also allows for quicker reaction time because of the low traffic speed.

 The Minnesota Department of Transportation and the city of Chaska were part of the planning of the Peavey Rd/Hwy 41 intersection approvements.

-Once construction is complete, motorists will use the roundabout to access Peavey Rd and the new Oak Ridge Commons site. or to continue on Highway 41.
+Motorists will use the new roundabout to access Peavey Road and the new Oak Ridge Commons site or to continue on Highway 41.
 Similar to the roundabout at Highway 41/Lyman Blvd north of the project area, motorists will enter the roundabout when there is a gap in traffic.
 All traffic goes through the roundabout in the same direction.

-The lanes will be wide enough to accommodate buses, fire and other large trucks.
-The apron in the center of the roundabout is there to help large vehicles move through the roundabout as needed.
+The lanes are wide enough to accommodate buses, fire, and other large trucks.
+The apron in the center of the roundabout is there to help large vehicles move through the roundabout.

 Roundabouts typically create less delay than signalized and stop sign controlled intersections.
 The shortened wait time is most noticeable during non-peak traffic periods.